kitschmaster/rubyongo/info/devlog.markdown

+#25.09.2020 21:58:39 CodingSession::END

+meanwhile am now managing 5 websites with rubyongo. it's becoming a neat little tool, with plenty of room for improvements.

+invest your time into opensource from scratch and use your own opensource, that's a way of life not just a statement. lol.

+right now ii need to create a git local repo on the server whenever ii setup a new rog site and host the rubyongo gem in it.

+when the gem gets published, this won't be needed anymore:

+  echo build and copy gem to remote ssh username@some-domain.io "rm -rf /home/username/repo/gems/*" cd ~/opensource/kitschmaster/rubyongo; rake build scp pkg/rubyongo-0.1.3.alpha.gem username@some-domain.io:~/repo/gems echo install gem on remote ssh username@some-domain.io "gem uninstall rubyongo; cd ~/repo; gem generate_index"

+#25.09.2020 21:57:25 CodingSession::BEGIN

 #25.09.2020 18:00:05 CodingSession::END

-it went kinda well. we learned a lot. wife was pushing too hard and ii ended up setting up shopify.
+it went kinda well. we learned a lot. wife was pushing hard for shopify and ii ended up setting up shopify.

 our business partners did not keep their word, they lied and materials were stolen. so. lesson learned.

-don't let your wife lead development.
+don't let your workers unattended. :)

-ii am now again in the process of getting a dayjob, since we invested all the money and more or less failed.
+ii am now again in the process of getting a dayjob.

 at least the nasty business partners had a positive ROI.